headforwards-spd/headforwards-website/src/pages/info-pages/forward-thinking-software.md

           [**Enterprise Project** →](https://share.hsforms.com/1aRrvaaplSQC-3z6Gqj-G8Qzec3)

-          A stand-alone software project with enterprise wide, business goals where the client either doesn’t have the tech capability or they are at capacity with core work.
+          A stand-alone software project to boost enterprise capabilities to support their goals.
+Often our clients either don't have development teams themselves or are at capacity with other work.

           [**Augmented Team** →](https://share.hsforms.com/1aRrvaaplSQC-3z6Gqj-G8Qzec3)